 When it comes to intricate items such as smartphones and computers, hundreds and sometimes thousands of tiny parts go into their construction.
 If just one is defective, the entire product may fail.
 For that reason, you should take pains to track each element throughout its journey from origin to end user with special attention paid to the hand-off between players.
 Tools like radio frequency identifiers, barcodes and numbering systems in conjunction with automated solutions can lead to greater efficiency and financial savings even with overseas procurement.

-Scrutinize your supply chain, including every vendor and third- and nth-party company.
+Scrutinize your supply chain planning approaches, including every vendor and third- and nth-party company.
 The error points representing the highest risk are places where components are passed from one link in the network to the next.
 Employ automated tools and measurement protocols to identify and measure all supply chain components.

 The next step is to test for redundancies, contamination or other flaws.
 This process can occur either via your in-house team or be outsourced.
 While testing may be costly and time consuming, it is one of the best ways to pinpoint problems before the product is delivered to the end user, thus making it possible to keep your brand’s reputation strong.